surveyjs/code-examples/get-started-analytics/react/README.md

-# Get Started with SurveyJS Analytics - React
+# Get Started with SurveyJS Dashboard for React

-This example is used in the following help topic: [Add Survey Analytics to a React Application](https://surveyjs.io/Documentation/Analytics?id=get-started-react).
+This example is used in the following help topic: [Add SurveyJS Dashboard to a React Application](https://surveyjs.io/dashboard/documentation/get-started-react).
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Development server